cquan808/docker-graphite-collectd/README.md

 This repo is based on [@https://github.com/graphite-project/docker-graphite-statsd](https://github.com/graphite-project/docker-graphite-statsd).
+(Release 1.1.4-10)

 ## Updates to original repo